Adapting to the changing landscape of borderless ecommerce and consumer demands

 The priority on returns should be speed: how quickly can a business get that consumer their money back so they can shop again.

 4. Embrace technology for a streamlined shipping and shopping experience

 Shipping is complex.
 New technologies have transformed, simplified and accelerated the sending process.
-Automated all-in-one shipping and mailing platforms, such as the Pitney Bowes SendPro™+, are built on innovative SaaS engines and connected through the IoT.
-If you’re looking for a simple, online platform, consider SendPro™ Online, the new shipping platform where you can send parcels from your computer, and even integrate eCommerce stores like eBay, Shopify and WooCommerce.
+The latest automated, all-in-one shipping and mailing platforms are built on innovative Software-as-a-Service engines and connected through the Internet of Things.

 When retailers consider these four key things, they can create a seamless experience for the customer and it positions them well for the exponential rise in parcel shipping volume.
 Relying on legacy manual systems puts the business at a disadvantage, is costly and labour-intensive and negatively impacts the customer experience.
 Conversely, streamlined shipping demonstrates the brand’s professionalism and commitment to delivering a transparent, connected customer experience.